 Tax on the sale of real estate

 Gains on the sale of property are typically taxable at both federal and state levels.
-The following taxes may be deferred utilizing a 1031 exchange:
+Taxes due may be avoided utilizing a 1031 exchange:

-Completing a 1031 exchange - 4 step process
+Completing a 1031 property exchange - 4 step process

 For tax purposes, each DST investor is treated as owning an undivided fractional interest in real estate.
 IRS Revenue Ruling 2004-86 provides guidance on the use of a DST for property ownership.

 - Property diversification

 - Tax-advantaged rental income

 - Less cost than a whole property purchase

 If you are an Accredited Investor, and would like more information about the opportunities and services available from AEI, please contact your financial professional, or for a financial professional referral you may contact AEI Investor Services at 800-328-3519.